laro/Cilia/6 .../2 Ideas from Others.md

     3. [Implicit narrowing conversions.](http://eel.is/c++draft/conv.integral#3)
         - Not allowed,
           only implicit widening is allowed.
-        - Assigment of integer and float literals to variables of certain precision only possible if "it fits".
+        - Assignment of integer and float literals to variables of certain precision is only possible if "it fits".
     4. [Switches should break rather than fallthrough.](http://eel.is/c++draft/stmt.switch#6)
         - Use the keyword `fallthrough` instead, as in Swift.
     5. [Operator precedence is complicated and wrong.](http://eel.is/c++draft/expr.compound#expr.bit.and)